Month: January 2009

 But then I went through a second stage of reaction when I was warmed by how amazing a reception he received in Israel.
 His surviving wounded daughter was operated on to save her eye as he was surrounded by sobbing Israeli Jewish colleagues.
 Here are excerpts from the story:

 “I dedicated my life really for peace, for medicine,” said Dr. Abuelaish, who does joint research projects with Israeli physicians and for years has worked as something of a one-man force to bring injured and ailing Gazans for treatment in Israel.

 Rabbi Froman, who we have written about before, is determined to convince the Israeli leadership to speak to Hamas.
 The pressure to do so is mounting, even now in the capital of Israel’s only real ally, the United States.
 It is especially mounting due to the slaughter of civilians in Gaza, and the war crimes that are likely to be exposed in detail by the Western media’s entry now into Gaza.
 But Rabbi Froman always has one idee fixe, namely, that religious people need to lead the way into the conversation with Hamas, an odious idea for government people in general.
 Rabbi Froman is one of the most courageous and controversial peacemakers in Israel.
 Notice how he empathically engages his Jewish listeners.
 What one cannot see here is how he does exactly the same thing as he engages his Arab audiences.
-This combination is a rare gift …
+This combination is a rare gift and goes …

 TECHNICAL CHALLENGE WARNING: WINDOWS INTERNET EXPLORER WEB BROWSER HAS A FLAW AND IS UNABLE TO DISPLAY MY WEBLOG PROPERLY.
 TRY FIREFOX AND OTHER BROWSERS, AND ASK MICROSOFT TO BE MORE COMPATIBLE.
 THANKS!